 Grooved toothpicks, which are sometimes known as Japanese toothpicks, are not the most common type available.
 You probably won't find them in a dish at the host's station near the entryway of a restaurant — those are typically reserved for individually wrapped round variants.
 Another common type is the flat toothpick, and then there are plastic toothpicks, toothpicks for oral care and toothpicks with little umbrellas attached to their tops.

 The most common example of the grooved Japanese toothpick, which is characterized by its blunt notched end, might be these flavored picks from Tea Tree Therapy.
-(They're available in mint and cinnamon flavors on Amazon and at many health food stores for a few bucks.)
+(Photographed above, they're available in mint and cinnamon flavors on Amazon and at many health food stores for a few bucks.)
 The grooves, which give this type of toothpick a decorative look, also act as a weak point — break off the end, and you have a small stand that you can use to prop up the pointy end so it doesn't contact the tabletop.
 (That means whether the pick or the table is dirty, sanitation remains.)